ireemli/JS/README.md

+# ReadMe
-# Calculation is made according to the selected operator
+Calculation is made according to the selected operator